 What Works Well

 Comprehensive coverage.
-Four servers covering the full detection-to-response lifecycle within Google’s security ecosystem.
+Five servers covering detection-to-response within Google’s security ecosystem.
 Few vendors offer this breadth.

 What Doesn’t Work Well

 Google Cloud lock-in.
-SCC only works with Google Cloud.
-Chronicle and SOAR work best within Google’s security ecosystem.
-Teams using AWS or Azure security tools won’t benefit from most of these.
+SCC only works with GCP.
+Chronicle and SOAR work best within Google’s ecosystem.

 TheHive — Official + Community Servers